 The suspension and limitation on entry DOES NOT APPLY to:

 - Non-immigrant visa applicants and visa holders (i.e. F-1 Students, J-1 Students, J-1 Scholars, H-1B Workers, B-1/B-2 Visitors, etc.);

 - Any current lawful permanent resident (i.e. Permanent Residents or Green Card Holders) of the United States;

 - as well as a list of other exempted categories found Section 2(b) of the proclamation.

 Furthermore, while this order suspends the processing of Immigrant visa applications abroad via Consular Processing, it does not prevent pursuit of Permanent Residency via an Adjustment of Status through USCIS within the United States.

-On March 13th, U.S. Mission India posts have announced cancellation of nonimmigrant visa appintments after March 16th.
+On March 13th, U.S. Mission India posts have announced cancellation of nonimmigrant visa appointments after March 16th.
 If your visa appointment has been cancelled, you will need to reschedule when consular posts resume normal operations.
-More information is available on the Department of State website for India.
+Information is available at the Department of State.

 Effective March 20th, the United States and Canada will begin limiting all "non-essential travel" across the US and Canadian border.
 Individuals traveling to attend educational institutions and to work in the U.S. will be allowed to cross the border.